hilarioxprt/Big-Data-and-cloud-computing/README.md

 3. Add tests and update the README if you add or change examples.
 4. Open a pull request describing your changes.

-## License
-Specify your license here (e.g., MIT, Apache-2.0) — update this section to match your intended license.

 ## Contact / Author
 - hilarioxprt — owner of the repository
-- For course-specific notes or to request additional exercises, open an issue or reach out via your university channels.

----

-If you want, I can:
-- Tailor this README to the exact files and layout in your repository (I can scan the repo and update paths/commands).
-- Add runnable examples and polished spark-submit commands using the precise script names.
-- Draft a CONTRIBUTING.md and simple scripts to bootstrap a local dev environment.

-Tell me which of these you'd like next and I will update the README or add files accordingly.